Skip to content

 Troubleshooting:

-• Text is not displayed Add Follwing to the Blazor project, is a workaround that text is rendered.
+• Text is not displayed Add Following to the Blazor project, is a workaround that text is rendered.

 <ItemGroup>